How to Build a Voice-First Client Intake System That Pre-Qualifies Every Prospect (2026 Guide)

 Instant Notifications

-- Every submission sends an email to your intake coordinator
+- Every submission sends an email and/or Slack notification to your intake coordinator

-- High-complexity projects trigger a Slack alert to the team lead
+- High-complexity projects (detected by AI) trigger a Slack alert to the team lead

-- Urgent timelines create a high-priority task on the Kanban board
+- Urgent timelines (ASAP or specific deadlines) create a high-priority task on the Kanban board automatically

 When you change the intake status to "Accepted":